sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 Any audio and video format that macOS and iOS supports.
 For example: `.m4a`, `.wav`, `.mp3`, `.mp4`, `.mov`.
 It does not support `.ogg`.

+#### How can I delete audio recordings?

+The audio recordings can be deleted in the Files app.

 #### How can I transcribe audio from the Voice Memos app?

 **macOS:** Drag and drop the memo into the Aiko window.
 Note that because of a macOS bug, this can sometimes crash Aiko.
 If this happens, try sharing the memo from the Voice Memos app to Aiko instead.